 Alistair Brownlee congratulates Alex Yee as Team GB notch up medals in Paris

-Team GB have won two gold and two bronze medals so far on the fifth day of the Paris Olympics.
+Team GB have won two gold, a silver and two bronze medals so far on the fifth day of the Paris Olympics.

 Support truly